TRPB/NoF5/README.md

 No longer wear out your F5 key!
 This simple PHP script will let you avoid refreshing the browser each time you change a file!

+It supports live, in place reloading of CSS and JavaScript files as well as reloading the entire page when a server-side processed file such as a .php or .tpl file is modified.

 Pre-requisites
 --------------